Skip to content

 Versioning

-• Version negotiation between actors.
+• Version negotiation between producers and consumers.

 Learn More